cce-bigdataintro-1160/CEBD-1160-fall-2019-site/2-bash.md

 * Do the following exercise in pairs:
 1. Find out what's your username.
 Find your home directory and list its contents.
-2. Navigate to `/` and list the contents of this directory.
+2. Change directory to `/` and list the contents of this directory.
 Why is this a special directory?
-3. Navigate to `/var/log` and list its files.
+3. Change directory to `/var/log` and list its files.
 What do we have here?
 4. From the previous dir `/var/log` type `cd ../../Users/<myusername>`, why is the new current directory special?
 5. Test the following commands: `cd .`, `cd ..`, `cd /` and  `cd ~`.
 Can you explain what each of those symbols mean?
 6. From your home directory test both commands and explain the difference: `cd Desktop` and `cd /Desktop`